CSE512-14W/a3-luheng-pany5/README.md

 1. Luheng He luheng@uw.edu
 2. Yi Pan pany5@uw.edu

-## Project Name
-"Explore Your Musicians!"
+## Explore Your Musicians!
 This interactive web application allows users to search, click and explore thousands of musicians and their related tags via a musician-tag relevance network.
 The visualization uses a large subset of the Million Song Last.fm dataset (http://labrosa.ee.columbia.edu/millionsong/), including 10,000 most popular artists and about 400 user-added tags.
+Artists are connected to a tag if they have a song on Last.fm that is labeled with that tag.
+Edges have different width, representing how strong the correlation is.
+The network is pruned based on both relevance and popularity of the artist/tag, showing the information that users care about the most.

 ## Running Instructions